Beef Noodle Soup

 - Add beef, spice bag, soy sauces, sugar, and cooking wine.
 Add water to just submerge the meat.

-- If using a pressure cooker, cook on medium-low and cook for 45 min.
+- If using a pressure cooker, cook on medium-low for 45 min.
 If cooking on the stove-top, simmer covered, on medium-low, for 2-3 hours.
 Check for tenderness at 2 hours, the meat and sinews should all be easy to chew.

 Beef Noodle Soup: